Musosiyare/MovieRecommendationSystem/README.md

 <h4>
 . this API provide also automatic movie display ate the top of the page which automatically changes accordingly
-. it also provide the date that movie was released on and the name of that movie for that can help you to find it easy
+. it also provide the date that movie was released on and the name of that movie, and the small details about that movie for that can help you to find it easy
   </h4>